RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Point of Control (POC)
 The price level for the time period with the highest trading volume
 ![[Pasted image 20230823073426.png|400]]
+## Position || Positions
+A position is the specific investment or trade that a trader has entered into the market. e.g. 100 shares of a company's stock,
 ## Positional Trading
 the aim to buy monthly lows and hold them for days, weeks or sometimes months.
 This is a longer term trading period
 ## Rally